Define one or multiple endpoints. This is a user-friendly wrapper for

 or a data frame ofn

 rows.
 Custom random number generator can return data of more than one endpoint.
-This is useful when users need to simulate correlated endpoints.
-The column names of returned data frame should match toname
+This is useful when users need to simulate correlated endpoints (e.g., longitudinal endpoints, or PFS/OS).
+The column names of returned data frame should match to the argumentname

 , the customgenerator

 should also return a column as event indicator.
-For example, if"pfs"
+The column name of event indicator is<endpoint name>_event

 is"tte"